vakila/automerge.github.io/docs/tutorial/setup.md

 console.log(doc)
 ```

 Once you've saved index.js, open index.html in your browser.
-You can use your favorite http-server, for example, `npx http-server .` in Node or `python -m SimpleHTTPServer`.
+You can use your favorite http-server, for example:

+* `npx http-server` for Node, or
+* `python -m SimpleHTTPServer` for Python

 With both of these files, you should be able to see some representation of the Automerge document in the console.

 ## React, vue, or package managers

 This tutorial uses vanilla JavaScript, but you can also use a package manager or framework if you'd like.

-Use `npm i automerge` and import Automerge like so:
+For example, use `npm i automerge` and import Automerge like so:

 ```js
 import * as Automerge from 'automerge'